1970 AMPEG DAN ARMSTRONG BASS

 For photos, click on the links below:

-Other 1970 Dan Armstrong features: 24 fret maple neck or fretless option, Indian rosewood fretboard with small pearloid dot fret markers, 4 bolt on neck, Formica pickguard with "Dan Armstrong-Ampeg" lettering, Indian rosewood thumb rest, two aluminum knobs, CTS "D shaft" potentiometers, capacitor, Switchcraft input jack on pickguard, chrome bridge with rosewood saddle, dual strapholders on body bottom, "Ess & Ess" rectangular black case with blue or black interior and "Presto" latches, literature.
+Other 1970 Dan Armstrong features: 24 fret maple neck or fretless option, Indian rosewood fretboard with small pearloid dot fret markers, 4 bolt on neck, Formica pickguard with "Dan Armstrong-Ampeg" lettering, Indian rosewood thumb rest, two aluminum knobs, CTS "D shaft" potentiometers, various capacitors, Switchcraft input jack on pickguard, chrome bridge with rosewood saddle, dual strapholders on body bottom, "Ess & Ess" rectangular black case with blue or black interior and "Presto" latches, literature.

 1970 Dan Armstrong serial numbers were located on the neck butt's side panel.
 They ranged from about D610A to D2450A, although there are many overlapping exceptions.
 We've done extensive research and realize these serial numbers differ from other websites.
 Serial numbers ending in R (reject) were "seconds" and cost less.